rancher/api-spec/specification.md

   - When responding as JSON, slashes SHOULD NOT be escaped.
   - When responding as HTML, strings in the JSON data portion MUST have forward slashes escaped, typically as "\/".
     - Failure to do this exposes the page to an XSS attack (using strings that contain "&lt;/script&gt;").

-## Dates ##
-Dates MUST be represented as an [ISO-8601](http://www.w3.org/TR/NOTE-datetime) formatted string.
-  - If a time component is included, a time zone designator MUST BE included and SHOULD always be UTC ("Z").
-  - If you have a very good reason to use something other than UTC, the attribute name SHOULD indicate that it is "local", "user", or similar to avoid confusion.
-  - e.g. "birthday": "1982-02-24", "created": "2012-09-27T18:39:53Z", "yourLocalTime": "2013-09-27T11:30:42-07:00"

 ## HTML UI ##
 Services provide a HTML version of their API by wrapping the JSON response with the snippet below.
 It includes JavaScript and CSS that pretty-prints the response and displays a bar that provides buttons for operations, actions, sorting, filtering, pagination, etc.